How to get the business Internet service you need from megabit copper to 10 Gbps fiber

 The Low End

 Small businesses may find 50 Mbps more than they need, especially if the Internet is used primarily for email, purchasing, web browsing and similar applications.
 In this case, cable broadband at 30 Mbps can be your lowest cost option.
-Ethernet over Copper will give you symmetrical bandwidth from 5 to 50 Mbps and is also very cost effective.
+Ethernet over Copper will give you symmetrical bandwidth from 5 to 50 Mbps and is also very cost effective where available.
+Ethernet over fiber starts at 10 Mbps and is suprisingly competitive with other services.

 Have you considered a T1 line?
 Yes, the bandwidth is only 1.5 Mbps, but it is rock solid and suitable for things like credit card verification and email.
 Not so much for video or other demanding applications.
-The beauty of T1 lines is that they have been around so long they are available just about everywhere you can get landline telephone service.
+The beauty of T1 lines is that they have been around so long they have been installed just about everywhere you can get landline telephone service.
 That means out in rural areas where just about nothing else is available.
+The limitations are that copper services are starting to be discontinued in many areas and there is no way to scale these lines to much higher bandwidth.

 Business satellite broadband is another option for just about any location where power is available and you have a clear view of the Southern sky.
 The downsides of satellite are that usage is limited to a fixed number of GB per month, just like cellular, and the latency from the satellite being so far up make applications slow to respond and telephone calls more like two-way radio conversations.